JuliaGizmos/WebIO.jl/README.md

 This section is relevant to developers of web interfaces to Julia such as IJulia, Atom and Blink.

-A `Provider` is such a Julia package that can set up a communication channel for WebDisplay.
+A `Provider` is such a Julia package that can set up a communication channel for WebIO.

 To do this, a package must:

 On the JavaScript side:

 1. load the JavaScript files `assets/webdisplay.js` and `assets/nodeTypes.js` into their browser environment
-2. Add some JavaScript that sets `WebDisplay.sendCallback` to a function that takes a JS object and sends it to the Julia side.
+2. Add some JavaScript that sets `WebIO.sendCallback` to a function that takes a JS object and sends it to the Julia side.
-3. set up a listener for messages from Julia, and call `WebDisplay.dispatch(message)` for every message
+3. set up a listener for messages from Julia, and call `WebIO.dispatch(message)` for every message

 On the Julia side

-1. Have a listener on the Julia side which listens to messages sent by `sendCallback` above and calls `dispatch(context_id::String, command::Symbol, data::Any)` - WebDisplay takes over from here and calls the corresponding event handlers in user code.
+1. Have a listener on the Julia side which listens to messages sent by `sendCallback` above and calls `dispatch(context_id::String, command::Symbol, data::Any)` - WebIO takes over from here and calls the corresponding event handlers in user code.
 2. Create a provider type which represents the provider (e.g. IJuliaProvider)
 3. Define `Base.send` on the provider type.
 ```julia